talhabuzul/talha_buzul_dsa210/README.md

 The results showed that Random Forest achieved the best performance among the tested models, with the highest accuracy and weighted F1 score.
 This suggests that student academic performance can be predicted with a good level of success using the available behavioral and academic features.

 ## Next Step
+## Status
-The next stage of the project is to finalize the analysis, summarize the findings, and prepare the final report and code submission.
+The project has been completed and prepared for final submission.